 - all the days of her life.
 Proverbs 31:10-12

-Receive in your spirit and put into practice what Paul prayed for the Thessalonians and us: “that our God may make you worthy of his calling and may fulfill every resolve for good and every work of faith by his power, so that the name of our Lord Jesus may be glorified in you, and you in him, according to the grace of our God and the Lord Jesus Christ” (2 Thessalonians 1:11b-12).
+With this in mind, we always pray for you, asking that our God might make you worthy of his calling and that through his power he might help you accomplish every good desire and faithful action.
+That way the name of our Lord Jesus will be glorified by you, and you by him, according to the grace of our God and Lord, Jesus, the Messiah.
+2 Thessalonians 1:11-12

 Unless otherwise noted, all Scripture quoted is from the ISV.